kevinguyen64/Texas-Food-Banks/README.md

      -   **@app.route("/"):**

-                    This route render the index.html template, yielding the homepage of the website.
+                    This route renders the index.html template, yielding the homepage of the website.

      -   **@app.route("/bank"):**